Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are developing a web service that will run on Azure virtual machines that use Azure Storage.
 You configure all virtual machines to use managed identities.
 You have the following requirements: Secret-based authentication mechanisms are not permitted for accessing an Azure Storage account.
 Must use only Azure Instance Metadata Service endpoints.
 You need to write code to retrieve an access token to access Azure Storage.
-Code segment 1 [???]

 ![Question 61](images/question61.jpg)